When a Nosebleed Isn't Just a Nosebleed

 Improving Outcomes for HHT Patients

 Outreach and education are central to the HHT Center's mission, says Sheynzon, so that more patients get diagnosed before serious complications occur.
-Equally important is finding better treatments, adds Murphy, an effort he compares to path to finding treatments for another genetic disease, cystic fibrosis.
+Equally important is finding better treatments, adds Murphy, an effort he compares to the path to finding treatments for another genetic disease, cystic fibrosis.
 "Thirty years ago, cystic fibrosis was a genetic disease with no treatments, and life expectancy was very poor," he explains.
 "The Cystic Fibrosis Foundation spearheaded clinical trials around the world, which led to genetic therapies that are essentially cures."

 "The goal is that we'd have a similar trajectory with HHT, and it's exciting to be a part of that."